The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Introduction

 \section{Introduction}

 Code generation has been recognized as one of the most important and promising applications of large language models (LLMs)~\cite{LEVER-ICML23}.
 State-of-the-art LLMs, e.g., Llama~\cite{llama2, llama3, CodeLlama}, Gemma~\cite{gemmateam2024gemma, gemma2, codegemma}, DeepSeek~\cite{DeepSeek-Coder, deepseekv2}, ChatGPT~\cite{ChatGPT}, and GPT4~\cite{GPT4}, have shown impressive capabilities in generating executable programs from prompts detailing target functionalities.
-For each target functionality, the prompt typically comprises a natural-language description, and may sometimes include supplementary information such as input-output examples (I/O examples) and function signatures~\cite{TACO, APPS, MBPP, HumanEval, DS-1000, AixBench, MultiPL-E, CodeContests, ClassEval}.
+Typically, a prompt for a target functionality consists of a natural-language description, and may sometimes include supplementary information such as input-output (I/O) examples and function signatures~\cite{TACO, APPS, MBPP, Codex, DS-1000, AixBench, MultiPL-E, AlphaCode, ClassEval}.